Cultura Profética: Style and lyrical themes

 Cultura Profética has been described as roots reggae.
 The group has often made use of the moog synthesizer, an instrument commonly used in traditional reggae but is generally rare in contemporary reggae.
 Despite primarily performing reggae music, the group incorporates various other rhythms into its compositions, including those of Caribbean genres such as salsa.
 The song "Reggae Rústico" from Ideas Nuevas includes an extended soneo, an improvised call-and-response section common in the salsa genre, at its closing, calling for unity in reggae music.
 Additionally, the band's music features a strong emphasis on improvisation and polyrhythmic patterns.
 Rodríguez notes that "We've developed what I think is our own genre.
 We don't consider ourselves a pop act but we do make popular music in the sense that we are supported by many people.
 People have finally understood what we do."
 Leila Cobo of Billboard observed elements of jazz in the single "La Complicidad," additionally describing it as "more mellow rock than reggae."

 Lyrically, the group addresses social issues including corruption, environmentalism, personal liberty, and Latin American identity.
 Canción de Alerta contains the song "Por qué cantamos," an adaptation of Uruguayan writer Mario Benedetti's poem of the same name.
 Author Eunice Rojas cites this as an example of the group using "the power of music to advance social causes."
 The song "Suelta Los Amarres" from Ideas Nuevas discourages listeners from using violence to advance a political cause.
 However, the lyrics on La Dulzura place more emphasis on interpersonal relationships and love.
 Silva notes that the group refrains from writing "romantic" lyrics, noting that "romanticism has a connotation of suffering for love.
 We are talking about the love that elevates and purifies your soul.
 We are talking in the sense of the love that sets you free."
-Colombian reggaeton artist J Balvin has cited Cultura Profética as a musical influence.